Pumpkin Chocolate Babka Rolls

 Swirls of pumpkin and chocolates with nuts thrown in between was such a pretty sight to behold on a winter morning.
 How could you not fall in love with these?

-Such is the magic and charm of bread, and I personally feel that this holds true for the warm and freshly baked home style breads where you are involved in the the process of baking a bread from scratch, from the very beginning.
+The magic and charm of homebaked bread is just un paralleled.
 Right from kneading the dough, to shaping it, and watching with bated breadth to see it rising proudly up to the expectation, is the magic called bread.

 Therapeutic.
 Life’s best happy moments.

-Now, truth be told.
+Truth be told.
 I have never eaten a babka in my life.
-I even didn’t know such beautiful things exists in this world, until that historic day when one of my friend tagged me in a Instagram post about a beautiful babka bread that was gathering all the love and accolades of igers.
+I even didn’t know such beautiful things exists in this world.
+Until that historic day when one of my friend tagged me in a Instagram post about a beautiful babka bread that was gathering all the love and accolades of instagrammers.
 It was almost love at first sight.